cs-dlut/CURE_SourceData/README.md

 # CURE_SourceData

-This repository stores the Source Data Figure2~6 in the artical "Evolution of cooperation through cumulative reciprocity"
+This repository stores the Source Data Figures 2~6 in the artical "Evolution of cooperation through cumulative reciprocity"